 To view our manuscript preparation guidelines, please see our Guide for Authors and Editors.
 We suggest following these guidelines loosely for an initial submission; if the book is approved for production, you will be asked to adhere closely to the guidelines.
 If the manuscript is found to be suitable for the series, we will ask, prior to sending it out for peer review, that it be revised to remove any identifying information.

 You may submit your prospectus and supporting material on our submissions portal at https://submissions.colostate.edu.
 Files may be submitted as PDF documents or word processing documents (Word, RTF, Open Document Format, Google Doc, etc.).

-The Foundations and Innovations in Technical and Professional Communication series offers books in free digital editions and low-cost print editions.
-Books are offered through a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
-Copyright is held by the author(s) or editor(s) of the books.
-The publishers cover the costs of reviewing, designing, producing, and distributing the books.
+The Precarity & Contingency book series offers books in free digital editions and low-cost print editions.
+Books are offered through a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License (or whichever license is current at the time of publication).
+Copyright is held by the author(s) or editor(s) of the books (as well as by the authors of individual chapters in edited collections).
+The Clearinghouse and its print partners, most often the University Press of Colorado, cover the costs of reviewing, designing, producing, and distributing the books.
 Any proceeds from sales of print books in the series are used to support the publication of subsequent books.
-Our goal as a publisher is to make work available to the widest possible audience while maintaining the highest standards in scholarly publishing.
+Our goal is to make work available to the widest possible audience while maintaining the highest standards in scholarly publishing.
 We welcome contributions to the series and to the larger goal of supporting open-access scholarly publishing.
-If you have questions about the goals of the WAC Clearinghouse project, please contact Mike Palmquist at Mike.Palmquist@ColoState.edu.
+If you have questions about the goals of the larger WAC Clearinghouse project, please contact Mike Palmquist at Mike.Palmquist@ColoState.edu.